cirelramos/cache-query-builder/README.md

 ```

-if you want purge cache can use methods: saveToCache insertToCache, deleteToCache
+if you want purge cache can use methods: saveToCache, insertToCache, deleteToCache

 ```php
             $product = new Product();